LiarleyCodie/Game-Menu/README.md

 - `lineHeight` will set the spacement between each options.

 :closed_book: Explanation of the properties from an option object:
 - `y` property inside the object is necessary.
-The value of this property is used for set the indicator position (set this property as `undefined` why it is will automatically defined)
+The value of this property is used for set the indicator position (set this property as `undefined` because it is will automatically defined)
 - `title` will set the text of this option when you start the menu (text which will be shown).
 - `action` this is the most important property, because is from this option which you can do something, like: start the game scene, or open the load session, etc...